andyyates/meowzok/README.md

 Running
 -------

-Meowzak can be run directly from this source tree directory.
+Meowzok can be run directly from this source tree directory.
 Just type:

- * `bin/meowzak`
+ * `bin/meowzok`

-Alternatively, you can install Meowzak system-wide by running:
+Alternatively, you can install Meowzok system-wide by running:

  * `python3 setup.py install`